Diverticular Disease (DD)

-Diverticular Disease (DD) is the name given to small pouches (sacs) known as diverticula, that protrude outwards from the wall of the large intestine.
+Diverticular Disease – also known as DD – is the name given to small pouches (sacs) known as diverticula, that protrude outwards from the wall of the large intestine.
 Each diverticulum consists of a small part of the inner lining of the intestine that has been forced through the muscular layer of the intestine forming a small hernia.
 The number of protrusions will differ from person to person.
 The protrusions are generally the size of small grapes.

 Diverticula can appear in any part of the colon.
 Among people in Westernised countries, diverticula are most commonly found in the sigmoid part of the colon.
 Diverticular Disease is common predominantly among middle-aged to older people.

 There are some other terms that are used to refer to this condition:

 - Diverticulosis – the condition in which small sacs appear but cause no symptoms

 - Diverticular Disease – used to describe all forms of the presence of diverticula, also known as DD

 - Symptomatic diverticulosis – the condition in which some symptoms are present but there is no infection in the sacs